 Protect Your Maryland Business With A Fidelity Bond

-Just imagine that an employee is at your customer’s home and steals the homeowner’s diamond tennis bracelet that was lying on the kitchen counter.
-The homeowner calls you to replace the bracelet for her.
+Imagine that an employee is at your customer’s home and steals a diamond tennis bracelet that was lying on the kitchen counter.
+The customer calls you to replace the bracelet for her.
 If you don’t replace it, it could result in the client speaking bad about your business, giving you negative reviews online and thus costing you business.
 If you do replace it then there is money going out of your pocket to cover the error of your employee.
 Either way, you, the business owner loses.
-And this is where a fidelity bond would come into play.
+This is where a fidelity bond would come into play.

-Fidelity bonds can be purchased in as small amount of $5,000 to several hundred of thousand dollars.
+Fidelity bonds can be purchased in amounts as small as $5,000 to several hundred of thousand dollars.
 The minimum premium for a fidelity bond is $125.

-Fidelity bonds usually require that charges be brought against the employee or the employee has to be found guilty for the bond to reimburse.
+Fidelity bonds usually require that criminal charges be brought against the employee.
+Some require that the employee has to be found guilty of the crime for the bond to reimburse.

-To obtain more information or a quote for a fidelity or dishonesty bond then please call Huff Insurance at 410-647-1111 or fill out the quote form on this page.
+To obtain more information or a quote for a fidelity or dishonesty bond, please call Huff Insurance at 410-647-1111.
+Or fill out the quote form on this page.
 The professionals at Huff Insurance are here to help.